-- require the acquisition of various permits before operations commence or for operations to continue; - enjoin operations or facilities to comply with applicable regulations and permits; - restrict the types, quantities and concentration of various substances that can be released into the environment in connection with oil and natural gas drilling, production and transportation activities; - limit, cap, tax or otherwise restrict emissions of GHG and other air pollutants or otherwise seek to address or minimize the effects of climate change; - limit or prohibit drilling activities in certain locations lying within protected or otherwise sensitive areas; and - require measures to mitigate or remediate pollution, including pollution resulting from our block partners' or our contractors' operations.
+- require the acquisition, renewal and maintenance of various permits before operations commence or for operations to continue; - enjoin operations or facilities to comply with applicable regulations and permits; - restrict the types, quantities and concentration of various substances that can be released into the environment in connection with oil and natural gas drilling, production and transportation activities; - limit, cap, tax or otherwise restrict emissions of GHG and other air pollutants or otherwise seek to address or minimize the effects of climate change, as well as require disclosure of GHG emissions and other climate changerelated information; - limit or prohibit drilling activities in certain locations lying within protected or otherwise sensitive areas; and - require measures to mitigate or remediate pollution, including pollution resulting from our block partners' or our contractors' operations.

 These laws and regulations may also restrict the rate of oil and natural gas production below the rate that would otherwise be possible.
 Compliance with these laws can be costly; the regulatory burden on the oil and natural gas industry increases the cost of doing business in the industry and consequently affects profitability.
 We are committed to continued compliance with all environmental laws and regulations applicable to our operations in all countries in which we do business.
-We have established policies, operating procedures and training programs designed to limit the environmental impact of our operations and to identify and comply with changes in existing laws and regulations, however the cost of compliance with more stringent laws and regulations in the future could have a material adverse effect on our financial condition and results of operations.
+We have established policies, operating procedures and training programs designed to limit the environmental impact of our operations and to identify and comply with existing and new laws and regulations, however the cost of compliance with existing or more stringent laws and regulations in the future could have a material adverse effect on our financial condition and results of operations.